Introduction

 Mistakes That Reduce Review Rates — And How To Fix Them

-- Asking too early: wait until customers have used the product.
+- Asking too early: Ensure the customer has actually used the item first.

-- Overcomplicated forms: shorten the path to submission and offer optional fields.
+- Overcomplicated forms: Shorten the path to submission.

-- Asking everywhere, all the time: centralize and sequence asks to avoid fatigue.
+- Spamming: Centralize and sequence your asks to avoid fatigue.

 Putting It All Together: A 90-Day Sprint to Raise Review Rates